-The NCCI recently adopted a set of seven hazard groups (designated as Hazard Groups A through G), which provided for more homogeneous groupings of classifications according to the potential for more serious losses arising from the businesses included in each hazard group than had the previous hazard group assignments (consisting of only four hazard groups, (I through IV).)
-For this filing PCRB has proposed a revised, expanded set of hazard groups intended to be as consistent with those of NCCI as possible, given the many and sometimes profound differences in classification plans in effect in Pennsylvania and NCCI jurisdictions, respectively.
+The April 1, 2009 filing adopted a set of seven hazard groups (designated as Hazard Groups A through G), which provided for more homogeneous groupings of classifications according to the potential for more serious losses arising from the businesses included in each hazard group than had the previous hazard group assignments (consisting of only four hazard groups, (I through IV)).
+An alternative set of four hazard groups (1 through 4) was retained for carrier use, although those hazard groups were not the same as the original four hazard groups had been in terms of classification composition.